 CPR has more than 50 Member Scholars around the nation, working academics teaching at colleges and universities.
 They represent diverse research agendas, areas of expertise, and geographic location.
 Member Scholars work together and with staff in working groups organized around issue areas, as well as in ad hoc groups organized around specific topics or research papers.

-CPR has a nine-member Board of Directors, led by CPR President Robert R.M.
+CPR has an eight-member Board of Directors, led by CPR President Robert R.M.
 Verchick (Loyola University, New Orleans).
-The Board includes John Applegate (Indiana University School of Law – Bloomington), Alyson Flournoy (University of Florida Levin College of Law), Robert L. Glicksman (The George Washington University Law School), David Hunter (American University Washington College of Law), Alice Kaswan (University of San Francisco School of Law), Alexandra Klass (University of Minnesota Law School), Thomas O. McGarity (University of Texas Law School, past president of CPR), Sidney A. Shapiro (Wake Forest University School of Law), and Amy Sinden (Temple University Beasley School of Law).
+The Board includes John Applegate (Indiana University School of Law – Bloomington), Alyson Flournoy (University of Florida Levin College of Law), Robert L. Glicksman (The George Washington University Law School), Alice Kaswan (University of San Francisco School of Law), Thomas O. McGarity (University of Texas Law School, past president of CPR), Sidney A. Shapiro (Wake Forest University School of Law), and Amy Sinden (Temple University Beasley School of Law).
 (University affiliations are for purposes of identification only.)

 CPR also benefits from the wisdom and experience of its Advisory Council.
 Members include Patricia Bauman (Bauman Foundation), Frances G. Beinecke (President, Natural Resources Defense Council), Eula Bingham (University of Cincinnati and former Assistant Secretary of Labor for Occupational Safety and Health), W. Thompson Comerford, Jr. (Senior Partner, Comerford & Britt, L.L.P.), Sally Greenberg (Executive Director, National Consumers League), John Passacantando (Executive Director, Ozone Action and Former Executive Director, Greenpeace USA), U.S. Rep. Henry Waxman, and Robert Weissman (President, Public Citizen).
 (Affiliations for purposes of identification only.)